Site Overlay

 Trustworthy AI: why predictive power alone is not enough

-Estimated reading time: 7 minutes
+Estimated reading time: 8 minutes

-Scientific validity and EBMAR
+Scientific validity and truthfulness

 Deep learning models sit at the other end of the spectrum.
 They can perform strongly, but they use many hidden representations and latent layers.
 As a result, the direct link between input data, underlying drivers, and prediction becomes less clear.
 Uncertainty also becomes less directly observable.
-That is precisely why, in high-stakes applications, not only performance matters, but also how closely a model stays tied to the data, how much hidden structure it adds, and how honestly it reflects its uncertainty.
+That is precisely why, in high-stakes applications, not only performance matters, but also how closely a model stays tied to the data, how much hidden structure it adds and how honestly it reflects its uncertainty.

 Why deep hidden layers can be a problem